Prototype: Definition, challenges and explanations

 What is a Prototype?

-How does a prototype work in practice?
+How does a Prototype work?

 What are the advantages and disadvantages of the Prototype?